 Special interests awarded Kendall route change

 In order to get enough votes statewide, the plan called for bond issue concrete roads to pass through all 102 Illinois counties.
 In Kendall County, Route 18 was to be our hard road.
-During the referendum campaign, its route was to head south out of Aurora on Lincoln Avenue, along the east side of the Fox River through Montgomery to Oswego, then south to Yorkville where it would cross the Fox River and turn towards Plano and on to Sandwich and, eventually, Princeton—the same route championed for years by the Cannon Ball Trail Association.
+During the referendum campaign, its route was to head south out of Aurora on Lincoln Avenue, along the east side of the Fox River through Montgomery, taking advantage of the stretch of East River Road (today’s Ill.
+Route 25) paved in 1914 to Oswego, then south to Yorkville where it would cross the Fox River and turn towards Plano and on to Sandwich and, eventually, Princeton—mostly the same route championed for years by the Cannon Ball Trail Association.

-But after the referendum passed, Gov. Len Small replaced Lowden.
+But after the referendum passed, Gov. Len Small replaced Lowden as governor.
 And when engineers for the Illinois Department of Public Works and Buildings laid out Route 18’s actual right-of-way, a roar of protest went up locally.
-Instead of following the route promised during the referendum campaign, the engineers proposed running Route 18 down the west side of the Fox River as an extension of River Street in Aurora and Montgomery, past Montgomery’s sheep yards, across the Chicago Burlington & Quincy main line at the Wormley crossing north of Oswego.
+Instead of following the route promised during the referendum campaign, the engineers proposed running Route 18 down the west side of the Fox River as an extension of River Street in Aurora–which appears to have been the original Cannon Ball Trail route–past Montgomery’s sheep yards, and across the Chicago Burlington & Quincy main line at the Wormley crossing north of Oswego.
 From there the route headed southwesterly, bypassing Yorkville to the north and Plano’s business district slightly to the south on a rough airline through Sandwich and on to Princeton.
 It was the route today of River Street, Ill.
 Route 31 south to the junction with Route 34 at Oswego, and then on west on modern Route 34.
 To cope with angry Oswego and Yorkville residents, paved spurs were to connect Route 18 with downtowns in in the two communities.

 The route, the Kendall County Record fumed in December 1920, violated several of the requirements laid out in the bond issue legislation.
 The new route was longer and didn’t use the two sections of concrete road already laid in the county along what would become Ill.
 Route 25 and Van Emmon Road.
 Further, a costly viaduct over the CB&Q mainline at the Wormley crossing was required.